Excel Formula Protection

 Before locking the formulas in Excel, it’s important to understand that—by default—all cells are actually locked in Excel.
 However, to restrict user access and prevent changes, the locked cells must be protected by using the explicit worksheet protection.
 Conversely, if a cell is unprotected, the user can make changes to it even when the worksheet is protected.

-Here the four steps to lock formulas listed in brief; all steps will be explained in details below:
+Here the four steps to lock formulas listed in-brief (which the article will explain in further detail below):

 - Unlock all cells.